blockchain-etl/tezos-etl-airflow/README.md

 - Clone Tezos ETL Airflow: `git clone https://github.com/blockchain-etl/tezos-etl-airflow && cd tezos-etl-airflow`.
 - Edit `airflow_variables.json` and update configuration options.
   You can find variables description in the table below.
-For the `tezos_output_bucket` variable specify the bucket created on step 1 above.
+For the `mainnet_output_bucket` variable specify the bucket created on step 1 above.
 You can get it by running `echo $BUCKET`.
 - Open Airflow UI.
 You can get its URL from `airflowUri` configuration option:
   `gcloud composer environments describe ${ENVIRONMENT_NAME} --location us-central1`.